plsgard/dotnet-command/README.md

 ### How does it work?

-1. You create a .NET Core project, with some C# custom command by using `Dotnet.Command.Abstractions` and the corresponding base classes.
+1. You create a .NET Core project, with some C# custom command by using `Plsgd.System.Command.Abstractions` and the corresponding base classes.
 2. You use the `dotnet-command` tool with CLI to call the command that you want to execute, providing the correct path to the project containing your command
 3. The `dotnet-command` tool will parse your arguments, try to find the provided command in the provided project, and execute it